Written By: Devin Golden

 What is the survival rate for extrapleural pneumonectomy surgery?

 The reported survival rate for extrapleural pneumonectomy surgery depends on the amount of time measured and the study.
 For instance, in one study, extrapleural pneumonectomy had a 2-year survival rate of 41%.
-This surgery treats pleural mesothelioma.
+This surgery is used for pleural mesothelioma.

 question mark icon